 Focus on Employees

 Cultivating and fostering relationships has also played a big part in the company’s success, but it’s not only the relationships with their customers, the relationships SPM has built with their employees are equally important.

 About two-thirds of the work is for the medical and surgical industries.
-“By 2025 the global medical device manufacturing market is expected to exceed $600 billion, driven by the aging population, increasing prevalence of chronic diseases, advancements in technology, and other factors.”
+“By 2025 the global medical device manufacturing market is expected to exceed $600 billion, driven by the aging population, increasing prevalence of chronic diseases, technological advancements, and other factors.”